45krishmehta/VSD_INTERNSHIP_2026/Task-5/README.md

 ## Objective

-The objective of this step was to review the existing Task-2 GPIO IP and plan the modifications required to implement a multi-register GPIO peripheral with software-controlled access.
+This step focused on reviewing the existing Task-2 GPIO IP and planning its extension into a multi-register, software-controlled GPIO peripheral.
+The planning included:

-The planning phase focused on:

 - Reviewing the existing GPIO RTL
 - Identifying additional registers
 - Planning address offset decoding
 - Defining internal signals
-- Preparing the architecture before RTL implementation
+- Preparing the RTL architecture

 ---